-Managing Taxes on Social Security Benefits
+Social Security: 2025 COLA Increase and Managing Taxes on Benefits

-Social Security cost-of-living adjustments may impact how much of your benefits are taxed.
+Social Security cost-of-living adjustments (COLAs) may impact how much of your benefits are taxed.
 But taking a few smart steps can help you reduce the income tax bite.

 Social Security makes up a big chunk of retirees’ income.
 For Social Security beneficiaries age 65 and older, 37% of men and 42% of women get at least half of their income from Social Security, according to the Social Security Administration.1